-We not a big school – we’re a beautiful school – a jewel.
-Come and see for yourselves.
+We are not a big school – we’re a beautiful school – a jewel.
+So why not come and see for yourselves.

 At St Christopher’s we strive for excellence in everything.
 Excellence in academic attainment and progress.
 Excellence in personal development.

 Our ISI Inspection Report in May 2019 found us to be excellent and outstanding in all areas of the school.
 Please read it.

 It is easy to see why.
 We have small classes of 14 children, on average.
 We have excellent teachers, including subject specialists and a teacher-student ratio which large Independent Preps are unable to match.
 We’re not a big school.
 We don’t want to be.
 If we were bigger, we would lose an important aspect of what makes us outstanding in a way that a large school can never be.

 Our school sets out to provide parents with an educational provision which no-one else can offer.

 Our school employs only experienced and highly motivated, qualified teachers as well as a complement of excellent subject specialist teachers.
 Whilst many Independent schools have grown larger with two or three classes to each year group, we have remained faithful to a type of provision which we believe delivers a better, more Primary focussed education.
 At St Christopher’s, every child knows every fellow student by name.
 Children in older year groups mentor younger children and teachers are expected to know about the needs and progress of each individual child.